vmware/vic-product/docs/user_doc/vic_vsphere_admin/running_vicmachine_cmds.md

   - Windows and `zsh`:<pre>source autocomplete/zsh/vic-machine-windows.exe</pre>
   - Linux and `zsh`:<pre>source autocomplete/zsh/vic-machine-linux</pre>
   - MacOS and `zsh`:<pre>source autocomplete/zsh/vic-machine-darwin</pre>

+    Using the `source` command enables autocomplete for the current session.
+For information about how to enable autocomplete persistently, see documentation for your shell and OS combination.

 3. Start typing a `vic-machine` command and hit the tab key.

     The autocomplete utility lists all of the possible commands that match what you typed.
 For example if you type `vic-machine-windows c` and hit tab, the autocomplete proposes the following commands:<pre>$ vic-machine-windows c